 I am happy to say that my fears did not come true!
 Many years later, singing remains one of the things that gives me the most pleasure in life.
 In some ways my voice is even stronger now than it was before.

-Before I began taking testosterone in 2006, my voice was a high, lyric soprano.
+I began taking testosterone in 2006 at the age of 20.
+Before that my voice was a high, lyric soprano.
 Within a couple of years of starting hormones, my voice had dropped to a high tenor range, and my comfort and agility in this new range grew over time.
 [Edited in 2017 to add: After about ten years on testosterone I noticed that my voice had dropped a bit more, though I was still definitely a tenor.
-In a way this isn't surprising; I started hormones at 20, and now I'm in my early 30's.
+In a way this isn't surprising; I started hormones at 20 and my vocal transition was complete by 22.
+By the age of 30 my voice had deepened.
 Many people's voices deepen naturally as they age.]

-I am now a touring indie folk singer-songwriter.
-I've released two albums: At The Seams in 2013 and Strong and Tender in 2017.
-Since my transition, I've also sung in semi-professional classical choruses and done the occasional paid classical church gig.
+I am now a touring indie folk singer-songwriter, and I've released multiple albums.
+Since my transition I've also sung in semi-professional classical choruses and done the occasional paid classical church gig.
 I am very happy with my voice, and I believe you can be too.

 So, some advice for those who want to take testosterone and continue to sing --

 1. Above all, don't stop singing!
 When you start taking testosterone, keep vocalizing, doing vocal exercises and singing songs through the process -- gently.
 Don't push your voice to do anything that feels painful, strained or uncomfortable.
 I've found that one reason many folks have trouble with singing after their voices change is that they didn't sing during the time when their voices were shifting.
 When they go back to sing after the change, they don't know the lay of the land, and they are trying to sing as though they still have their old instrument.
 But when your voice is shifting from a violin to a cello, so to speak, of course you'll have to re-learn where the notes are!
 Singing is a physical process, and we rely a lot on muscle memory.
-So the more you keep singing (even when it feels strange), the better shape you'll be in when your voice eventually settles into its new range.
+So keep singing through the changes, even when it feels weird and different from what you're used to.
+Know that that's just part of the process.
+By adjusting as you go, you'll be setting yourself up for an easier time when your voice has eventually settled into its new range.

 2. Find a way to make your favorite music shift with you.
-Change the key of the songs you sing so that they're in a comfortable spot for your voice.
-(If you're a guitarist like me, the capo is your friend.)
+Change the key of the songs you sing so that they're in a comfortable spot for your voice as it is now.
+If you're a guitarist like me, the capo is your friend.
+Many digital audio workstations like the free program Audacity or the professional program ProTools allow you to change the key of songs with the click of a button.

-3. There will likely be a time when finding notes is awkward and you won't be able to find notes where you're used to them AKA match pitch.
-Don't stop!
+3. There will likely be a time when finding notes is very awkward and you may not even be able to match pitch (hear and sing a note correctly).
+Don't let it get you down!
+This time period is usually brief.
 Keep experimenting, getting to know where the notes are in your new voice and you'll get through it.

-6. The biggest changes will likely happen between the 3rd month and the 12th month of your first year on testosterone.
-I found that my own voice didn't truly settle into its new range until about 2 years in, and it's still changing -- just as everyone's voice changes gradually throughout their lifetime.
-Your voice will likely be slightly lower the day after you do your shot than it is at the end of your shot cycle.
-If you opt to stop taking testosterone at some point, know that your voice will change again, and you'll lose some of your new low notes.
-It won't return to your pre-testosterone voice, but it will become something yet again new.
-I have also heard from people who've had hysterectomies that their voices deepened further as a result.
+6. The biggest changes (and cracks!) will likely happen between the 3rd month and the 12th month of your first year on testosterone.
+I found that my own voice didn't truly settle into its new range until about 2 years in, and I've had students whose voices took 3 or even 4 years to finish changing.
+If you opt to stop taking testosterone at some point, know that your voice won't return to your pre-testosterone voice.

-7. Keep exercising your voice throughout your whole range, whatever it may be on a given day.
-Don't give up on those high notes!
-Sing gently in your head register (also called falsetto), but keep using it.
+7. Keep exercising your voice throughout your whole comfortable range, whatever it may be on a given day.
+Sing in your chest register, and sing gently in your head register (also called falsetto), but keep using it if it feels okay.
 There are plenty of guys who sing up there, like Bon Iver, Aaron Neville and the Bee Gees.
 Even if you don't think you'll ever want to sing in head register in a song, continuing to exercise your voice up there will actually help strengthen your middle and lower range and help you avoid straining your voice.
 Never push your voice to do anything that makes you feel pain or strain.
 Stay connected to your body and your diaphragmatic (belly) breathing.

 9. If you want to give your voice the best chance of a smooth transition, start testosterone gradually, rather than at a "full dose."
 Going on a large dose of testosterone right from the outset of hormone therapy can cause your voice to change rapidly and have a less resonant quality.
 Alexandros Constansis has written about this in his 2008 study The Changing Female to Male (FTM) Voice.